PashakArt/typescript-oop-patterns/README.md

 ### Builder
 Builder is pattern that allows you to build complex objects step by step.
 It solves the problem when you need to create objects with a large number of configurations.

-You can go further and separate calls to builder methods into a separate class called director.
-In this case, the director will set order of construction steps, and builder will carry them out.
+You can go further and separate calls to builder methods into a separate class called `Director`.
+In this case, `Director` will set order of construction steps, and builder will carry them out.

 [Example:](https://github.com/PashakArt/typescript-oop-patterns/tree/main/src/creational_patterns/builder) creation of an apartment building and its layout for buyers.